Frequently asked questions about video consultations

 Consultations by secure email

 We will be using a video conferencing program called ‘Health Direct Video Call’, or ‘Video Call’ for short.
-This has been developed for telehealth consultations by an Australian company with Commonwealth government funding.
+This has been developed for telehealth consultations by an Australian company (COVIU) with Commonwealth government funding.

 ‘Video Call’ telehealth consultations are encrypted and secure using these technologies: 'Web real time communication, browser-to-browser connection, and end-to-end encryption'.
 ‘Video Call’ is compliant with the Australian Privacy Principles.